-Located along the US-Mexican Border, Upper San Pedro Village is a complex habitation site dating from approximately A.D.
+Located along the United States-Mexico Border, Upper San Pedro Village is a complex habitation site dating from approximately A.D.
 650 to 1200.
 Houses, roasting pits and other features were located by NRI archaeologists.
 The site appears to be located at a convergence of a number of different Southwestern cultural traditions, including Hohokam, Dragoon, San Simon, Trincheras, Mogollon, and Mimbres.
 This project involved a number of federal agencies and land jurisdictions.

 This on-going project includes the excavation of two large prehistoric sites along the Wide Ruins Loop road (N9345) on the Navajo Nation.
 Included in this project are the preparation of a HABS/HAER document for the historic Wide Ruins Trading Post and extensive ethnographic research and mapping of Kin Tiel, a 600-room pueblo important to the Navajo, Zuni and Hopi people.
 Northland is utilizing 3-D laser scanning, ground penetrating radar and magnetometer readings to aid in the identification of historic and prehistoric resources.